fyt-o/sonotype/README.md

 ### Form follows Data

-Using [Grasshopper](https://www.grasshopper3d.com) to realise the forms for this piece was a simple decision once I had the data in numerical form.
+Using [Grasshopper](https://www.grasshopper3d.com) to realise the forms for this piece was a simple decision once we had the data in numerical form.

-I had a few options when it came to translating this data into forms.
+We had a few options when it came to translating this data into forms.
 However, certain specific ideas had to be considered before I decided on a series of forms.
 - Firstly, In order for this to be a typeface that could actually be used, the forms had abstraction so as to be recognisable, replicable and legible
 - Secondly, the forms should lend themsleves to three-dimensional fabrication.
 This was essential to develop a discourse around inclusivity in language teaching.
-Certain people respond to the kinesthetic stimulus of form and I wanted to make sure that there was a way tom engage this typeface beyond the audio-visual experience.
+Certain people respond to the kinesthetic stimulus of form and we wanted to make sure that there was a way tom engage this typeface beyond the audio-visual experience.
-- Finally, I wanted to leave traces of representing sound as a wave in the typeform.
+- Finally, we wanted to leave traces of representing sound as a wave in the typeform.
 This was to both show where the typeforms came from but also to visually associate the phonetic sound with a form.

 ##### Exploration 1

-Keeping these thoughts in mind, I first tried to use a [pleating definition](https://github.com/zachpino/generative-design-workshop-s20/blob/master/week10/pleat-definition.gh) in Grasshopper to visualise the amplitudes as a long strip of paper that would be folded into a pleated accordian of sorts.
+Keeping these thoughts in mind, we first tried to use a [pleating definition](https://github.com/zachpino/generative-design-workshop-s20/blob/master/week10/pleat-definition.gh) in Grasshopper to visualise the amplitudes as a long strip of paper that would be folded into a pleated accordian of sorts.

 ![pleats1](https://github.com/fyt-o/sonotype/blob/master/II.png)